stends2001/stends2001/README.md

 ### My Github
 On my Github you will find two types of projects; research-related projects and playground-repos that are environments in which I develop my coding skills.

-### Get in touch
+### Contact
-Feel free to get in touch with me questions or suggestions on my Github repositories at *stends2001@gmail.com*.
+Feel free to get in touch with me conerning questions or suggestions through my Linksta: https://linksta.cc/@sten-de-schrijver